 UV PROTECTING FILTERS

 They are transparent protective glasses since they do not add or remove any element of light.
-We are not very fond of them as we see it unnecessary to make an investment in a good lens, and then cover it with another piece of glass that reduces sharpness or add dust spots to your photograph.
+We are not very fond of them as we see it unnecessary to make an investment in a good lens, and then cover it with another piece of glass that reduces sharpness or might add dust spots to your photographs.

 NEUTRAL DENSITY FILTERS